KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/snowflake.md

 These instructions assume that you already have a Snowflake account.
 For more information on how to get started with an account, go [here](https://signup.snowflake.com/).

-Once the Snowflake data warehouse is set up, you can connect to it in various ways.
+Once the Snowflake data warehouse is set up, we can configure it as a destination for Airbyte.
 We are going to be utilizing the UI via the Web browser:

 1. Open a web browser and go to the [Snowflake web application](https://app.snowflake.com/).
 2. Log in to your account using your Snowflake username and password.